ryanjeffares/compdb-vs/README.md

 C:/my-project> compdb-vs.exe --build-dir ReleaseBuild --config Release
 ```

+This unfortunately means that you will need to re-run `compdb-vs` every time you build with a different config (as well as obviously whenever the files/compiler settings of your project change), with that config specified.
+Adding the call to a build script you may have can streamline this.

 # It Might Break™

 I'm making a lot of educated assumptions for this to work. `compdb-vs` recursively looks for `CL.command.1.tlog` files in the build folder which contain the commands given to `cl.exe` to compile each file.
 It _seems_ like the name of the file is always the last part of the command, and they're always upper-case, so this is an assumption I make to generate the compilation database.